aiaaee/Change-Color-Mode-React/README.md

 # Change color mode in React

+in this project I decided to create a button to change a colour mode of website . at first I write jsx and styles of my website then I used React hooks for deveoping button and change it in diffrent color .

 ## localStorage property
 The localStorage read-only property of the window interface allows you to access a Storage object for the Document's origin; the stored data is saved across browser sessions.